rfroemming/portfolio/README.md

 #### Phase 1: Hybrid Cloud Identity Hard-Matching
 To prevent cloud mailbox duplication, a manual cryptographic hard-match was executed to bridge the new on-premises Active Directory accounts with existing Microsoft 365 objects.
 1. **Cloud Disconnection:** Isolated the source user objects from Azure AD Connect sync to temporarily convert them to cloud-only objects, ensuring the accounts remained intact for restoration.
-2. **ImmutableID Injection:** Created the corresponding new user objects in the target firm domain.
+2. **ImmutableID Injection:** Created the corresponding new user objects in the target domain.
 Used PowerShell to extract the new on-premises GUID, converted it to a Base64 string, and mapped it directly to the cloud user's ImmutableId attribute:
    ```
     $ADUser = "TargetNewUser"
     $365User = "user@company.com"